-The discourse around artificial intelligence in the enterprise is rapidly shifting from basic automation to truly autonomous systems.
-While chatbots have become commonplace, the emergence of sophisticated AI agents marks a significant evolution.
-Salesforce, with its Agentforce platform, is positioning itself at the forefront of this trend, offering capabilities that extend far beyond simple question-answering.
-My research suggests these agents represent a potential paradigm shift in how businesses approach automation, customer interaction, and internal operations.
+The conversation surrounding artificial intelligence within enterprise settings is rapidly evolving, moving beyond basic automation towards genuinely autonomous systems.
+While chatbots have certainly become a familiar sight, the advent of sophisticated AI agents signals a profound maturation in this technology.
+Salesforce, with its Agentforce platform, is clearly aiming to lead this charge, offering capabilities that promise to extend far beyond simple query resolution.
+A perspective forged through years of navigating real-world enterprise integrations suggests these agents could fundamentally alter how businesses conceptualize automation, customer engagement, and internal operational flows.

 Beyond Chatbots: What Are AI Agents?